rbisdorff/Digraph3/docSphinx/pearls.rst

 A Monte Carlo experiment with the same 500 random Cost-Benefit performance tableaux, reporting the grades obtained by 20 decision actions on 13 criteria already used before, shows with *randomized=100* and *maxNbrOfRankings=5* settings a median partial ranking correlation of +0.936 (min. +0.760) on a common median determination part of 63%% (min.
 55%) of the given outranking digraphs.
 The valued median equivalence of the partial rankings with the given outranking digraphs is hence supported by a median criteria significance majority of 62% (min.
 54%).

-The :py:class:`~transitiveDigraphs.PartialBachetRanking` class provides this way a valuable and effective method for computing *partial rankings* from given bipolar-valued outranking digraphs.
+The :py:class:`~transitiveDigraphs.PartialBachetRanking` class provides hence a valuable and effective method for computing *partial rankings* from given bipolar-valued outranking digraphs.
 The partial *Bachet* ranking digraph represents in fact the directed version of a **comparability** graph, i.e. :ref:`a Berge or perfect graph <Permutation-Tutorial-label>` .

 .. code-block:: pycon